James Harris (North Carolina politician): End of Reconstruction

+On September 17, 1877, Harris led other North Carolina black leaders in issuing a call for a convention "to consider the educational, moral, and national interest" of blacks "and to devise some plan for our advancement in these respects."
+The convention convened in Raleigh on October 18 and 19 with 130 delegates.
+Harris chaired the assembly.

+The competitive nature of the 1880 United States presidential election led to a resurgence of black political activity in North Carolina.
+Though Republican nominee James A. Garfield failed to win the state, he secured the national contest and was installed as president in early 1881.
+Several groups of black Republicans travelled to Washington D. C. in the hopes of securing federal patronage, with one group pleading the case of Harris for postmaster of Raleigh.
+Realizing that his appointment would divide the local Republican Party, Harris backed away from his candidacy and supported Garfield's preference, John Nichols.
+At his urging, Nichols hired black leaders Stewart Ellison and Charles Norfleet Hunter as postal clerks.
+In May 1881, leading black Republicans in the state, including Harris, gathered in Raleigh in a convention and penned a resolution demanding an end to "discriminating against competent and deserving colored men [...] in the election and appointment of officers."

-Harris was a delegate to the Republican National Conventions of 1884, when he was a supporter of Chester A. Arthur's unsuccessful bid for renomination.
+Harris was a delegate to the Republican National Conventions of 1884, when he was a supporter of Chester A. Arthur's unsuccessful bid for re-nomination.
+He was elected an alderman of Raleigh in 1887.

 In the 1888 presidential election, he was elected as a delegate for James G. Blaine.
+He moved to Washington D. C. in 1891.
 He accepted a position in President Benjamin Harrison's administration, working in the nation's capital.

 Oberlin and other community development

-Harris developed what became known as Oberlin, a Raleigh-area community where former slaves were able to own their first homes.
+Harris developed what became known as Oberlin Village, a Raleigh-area community where former slaves were able to own their first homes.
 Named for Oberlin College, is it considered one of Harris' significant accomplishments.
 The community is located along Clark Avenue, Wade Avenue, and Oberlin Road.
+The name was likely chosen in homage to Harris' education at Oberlin College.

 In 1868, a Raleigh branch of the Freedman's Saving and Trust Company was established and Harris was made one of its directors.
 In 1869, Harris and J. Brinton Smith founded the Raleigh Cooperative Land and Building Association, of which Harris was made president.
 The association operated for 10 years, issuing loans to blacks for the development of real estate.

 He helped found the Negro branch of the North Carolina Institute for the Deaf, Dumb, and Blind, which was the first school for blind African-Americans in the nation.
 He was a member of the North Carolina Agricultural Society for his lifetime.